ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_abuse_signs.md

 * An incident between the parties has been reported to the police – this can be easy to miss as a parent might not appreciate that an incident between the parents can cause a child any harm (this would be considered as emotional harm)

-* Social services has been involved with the family in the past
+* Social Services has been involved with the family in the past

 * There have been court proceedings involving the child